Extreme avalanche risk in Alberta, B.C. leads to warnings from Parks Canada

 BANFF, Alta. — Parks Canada is urging backcountry users to stay out of avalanche terrain this weekend after a winter storm led to an extreme danger rating in Banff, Yoho, Kootenay and Jasper national parks.

-Avalanche bulletins for the mountain parks in Alberta and British Columbia said that the parks have received between 25 and 45 centimetres of snow in recent days which is overloading a weak layer from mid-December.
+The latest avalanche bulletin for the mountain parks in Alberta and British Columbia said that the areas have received up to 70 centimetres of snow in recent days which is overloading a weak layer from mid-December.

 Officials said the rating for Friday was extreme, which means people should avoid all avalanche terrain because natural and human-triggered avalanches are certain.